-For the longest, I practiced very unsafe password management.
-Like many users, I was terrible about remembering passwords for all the different sites and applications I use daily.
+For the longest I practiced very unsafe password management.
+Like many users, I was terrible about remembering passwords for all the different sites and applications I use on a daily basis.
 Sure, Google Chrome will remember a lot of my passwords, and it’s certainly useful, but it has its limitations.

 Bitwarden is available for many different platforms, including: